MicrosoftDocs/entra-docs/docs/identity/app-proxy/conceptual-sso-apps.md

 2. Select **Microsoft Entra ID** as the **Pre Authentication** method for your application.

 3. Copy the **External URL** for the application.
-You'll need this URL to complete the SAML configuration.
+You need this URL to complete the SAML configuration.

 4. Using the test account, try to open the application with the **External URL** to validate that Application Proxy is set up correctly.
 If there are issues, see [Troubleshoot Application Proxy problems and error messages](application-proxy-troubleshoot.md).